yuval-a/deriveODM/readme.md

 ```

 Now `Spaceship` is a `class` you can create new object instances of.
-The second argument for the `Model` function is a name, that will be used for both the class name, and the collection name (where an `s` will be added to, to signify "plural" form.
-So the collection name will be `Spaceships` in this case).
-There is an additional optional argument, that can set the "sync interval" duration, the amount of time between each interval where the SyncManager class instance runs the bulk operations stacked since the last sync.
-The default is 1000ms.
+The second argument for the `Model` function is a name, that will be used for both the class name, and the collection name (where an `s` will be added to, to signify "plural" form; So the collection name will be `Spaceships` in this case).
+There is an additional optional argument, that can set the "sync interval" duration, the amount of time between each interval where the SyncManager class instance runs the database bulk operations stacked since the last sync.
+The default is 1000ms (1 second).
 (The Model function also have two additional arguments `_syncer`, and `_proxy`, used internally and that shouldn't be used).

+Notice that some properties were defined with an underscore, and some are uppercase.
+This is **intentional**, and meaningful.
+These are called "*Modifiers*" and are explained in the next section.

+## Going deeper

 ### Modifiers
-Notice that some properties were defined with an underscore, and some are uppercase.
-This is **intentional**, and meaningful --
-you can use some special characters in the property names (called "*modifiers*"), that will define certain characteristics of those properties:
+You can use some special characters in the property names (called "*Modifiers*"), that will define certain characteristics of those properties:

 * `_` (start) when used as the **first** character of a property, will mark it as an **`index`**.
-Other than being defined as an index inside MongoDB, an index is also always setabble from the model class constructor.
+Other than being defined as an index inside MongoDB, an index is also always setabble from the model class **constructor**.
 *Notes*: The order of the indexes defined, matters - as this will also be the order of the arguments in the constructor.
-Furthermore - the order affects which index is considered as the "main index".
+Furthermore - the order affects which index is considered as the ["Main Index"](#main-index).
 Also note, that the property name **does** include the underscore character.
 Example: `_name`;

 * `$` (last) When used as the **last** character of an **index** property, that index will be set as a *unique* index (using the same value for unique indexes will yield an error).
 Example: `_name$`, will define a *unique index* called `_name` (notice - the `$` char at the end of the property name will be removed, and will **not** be defined as part of the name).

 * `ALL_UPPERCASE`, when a property name is defined with all capital letters, it will be marked as **readonly**.
-If you try to set the value of a readonly property (using the = operator) - you will get an error message.
-Note, that if you also define a readonly property as an *index*, like in the above example - that property will **still** be settable via the constructor arguments (but not from anywhere else).
+If you try to set the value of a readonly property (using the `=` operator) - you will get an error message.
+Note, that if you also define a readonly property as an *index*, like in the above example - that property will **still** be settable via the constructor arguments (but **not** from anywhere else).

 * `$` (start) - Putting the Dollar sign as the **first** character of a property name - will define it as a "**meta**" property (aka a "secret" property).
 A meta property will **not** be considered as part of the data structure of the model - it and its value will **not** be persisted on the database.
 If you iterate over the values of the data instance - it will **not** appear (it won't be enumerable).
 But you may **still** get and set its value locally.
 This is useful for saving some additional information that you only need locally, and does not require persistence on the database server.
 These can also be used to reference callback functions, as demonstrated later-on.<br>
 There are also, in-fact, three "built-in" meta properties,  two are automatically created for each object: